unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

 # Visualising the data with bars

 A good way to visualise this data is using bars.
-Each row of data is mapped to a bar.
-The region variable is mapped to the horizontal position of the bar.
-The population variable is mapped to the vertical position of the bar (its top).
+Each row is mapped to a bar.
+The region variable is mapped to the horizontal position of a bar, and the population variable is mapped to its vertical position (its top).
 Here's what we get:

 <div id="chart"></div>
 <script>